jpverkamp/blog/content/programming/programming-praxis/2013-08-30-visualizing-the-monkey-grid.md

 Check out the source for a few more helper functions: <a href="https://github.com/jpverkamp/small-projects/blob/master/blog/monkey-grid.rkt">GitHub: jpverkamp/small-projects/monkey-grid.rkt</a>

-Essentially, it's a {{< wikipedia page="Cartesian coordinate system" text="Cartesian grid" >}} that can stretch off arbitrarily far without having to pre-allocate the memory and without dealing with the pesky problems of manually doing the nested hashes all of the time.
-Granted, this particular problem will be pretty dense, so something more like an extensible {{< wikipedia "quadtree" >}} might have worked better, but this is what I went for first.
+Essentially, it's a [[wiki:Cartesian coordinate system|Cartesian grid]]() that can stretch off arbitrarily far without having to pre-allocate the memory and without dealing with the pesky problems of manually doing the nested hashes all of the time.
+Granted, this particular problem will be pretty dense, so something more like an extensible [[wiki:quadtree]]() might have worked better, but this is what I went for first.

 So that being said, how do we want to approach the actual problem?

 My first thought was that we're working in Racket.
-We should abstract it over the actual generating function, because {{< wikipedia "first order functions" >}} are awesome.
+We should abstract it over the actual generating function, because [[wiki:first order functions]]() are awesome.
 So we can solve the problem for any sort of function, just just the given one.

 My second thought was let's just do it: